fractal-analytics-platform/fractal-server/docs/internals/users.md

 - the <ins>transport</ins>, that manages how the token will be carried over the request,
 - the <ins>strategy</ins>, which manages how the token is generated and secured.

-Fractal Server provides two authentication backends, both using the [JWT](https://fastapi-users.github.io/fastapi-users/10.1/configuration/authentication/strategies/jwt/) strategy.<br>
-Each backend produces both [`/login`](https://fastapi-users.github.io/fastapi-users/12.1/usage/routes/#post-login) and [`/logout`](https://fastapi-users.github.io/fastapi-users/12.1/usage/routes/#post-logout) routes.
+Fractal Server provides two authentication backends (Bearer and Cookie), both based the [JWT](https://fastapi-users.github.io/fastapi-users/10.1/configuration/authentication/strategies/jwt/) strategy.
+Each backend produces both [`/auth/login`](https://fastapi-users.github.io/fastapi-users/12.1/usage/routes/#post-login) and [`/auth/logout`](https://fastapi-users.github.io/fastapi-users/12.1/usage/routes/#post-logout) routes.

-> ⚠️ Since tokens are not stored in a database,`/logout` does not actually do anything.
->
-> We have it because FastAPI Users always generates the two endpoints together.
+> FastAPI Users provides the `logout` endpoint by default, but this is not relevant in `fractal-server` since we do not store tokens in the database.

 #### Bearer